 - Cooking spray

 - 1 cup meatless pasta sauce, warmed

 - Preheat broiler.
-In a large bowl, whisk together eggs.
-In another bowl, mix cheese, wheat germ and seasonings.
+In a shallow bowl, whisk together eggs.
+In another shallow bowl, mix cheese, wheat germ and seasonings.

 - Trim ends of eggplant; cut eggplant lengthwise into 1/2-in.-thick slices.
 Cut slices lengthwise into 1/2-in. strips.
 Dip eggplant in eggs, then coat with cheese mixture.
 Place on a baking sheet coated with cooking spray.

 - Spritz eggplant with additional cooking spray.
 Broil 4 in. from heat 3 minutes.
 Turn eggplant; spritz with additional cooking spray.
 Broil until golden brown, 1-2 minutes.
-Serve immediately with pasta sauce for dipping.
+Serve immediately with pasta sauce.
 Yield: 6 servings.

 "Winner, winner * Finally a snack that is actually healthy * These crispy little sticks quickly won us over after just one bite * quick to assemble and they broil up in no time.
 I had no wheat germ so I used a small amount of Whole Wheat bread Crumbs.
 No spaghetti sauce either so I just plain old Ketchup.It does not get any easier * Its a 5 fork rating or me *JanieToh Volunteer FE*"